-Add Variance ×
+Add Variance \times

 Variance Name

 Variance Between

 Custom Set

-Select \sim
+Select ~

 Custom Set

-Select \sim
+Select ~

-Display Variance as

-🔵 # Value 🔵 % of Total Variance

-% Percentage Change in Relative Proportion

-(v1 - v2)
+Display Variance as Value Percentage of Variance Simple Percentage Percentage of Total Variance Percentage Change in Relative Proportion (v1 - v2)

 Submit

-Option Description • Variance Name This specifies the display name of the resulting variance field, used in the chart labels and/or legend.
+Option Description Variance Name This specifies the display name of the resulting variance field, used in the chart labels and/or legend.

 Variance Between This allows you to select two fields or data sets to apply the variance calculation to.
 The values in the second field will be subtracted from the values in the first field, as part of the calculation, so order is important .
 These are the types of field available to be used as part of a variance (selected through the drop-down): Chart Fields - all standard fields used in a chart will be available, as well as: Chart Aggregated fields - this means you could calculate the variance between the chart aggregated field and it's original report field.
 Set Analysis fields - this means that you can calculate the variance between two sets that have already been created.
 Report Fields - all metrics included in your table.
 This means that you don't necessarily have to use a metric in your chart to include it in the variance calculation.
 Or enable the Custom Set toggle to perform set analysis through the Create button.
-Custom Set Create Display Variance as This allows you to select how the resulting variance values are displayed.
-There are four options: # Value - This will display the result of subtracting field one from field two, as a number. % Percentage - This will display the result of subtracting field one from field two, divided by value one (a percentage result). % of Total Variance - This calculates the percentage of the total variance.
-(The total variance is either set on the report/chart field or is the default sum.) % Change in Relative Proportion - Use this formula to calculate the percentage change in relative proportion.
-That is, the percentage of the total second value is subtracted from the percentage of the total first value, and this amount is divided by the percentage of the total second value.
+Custom Set Create Display This allows you to select how the resulting variance values are displayed.
+There are four options: Variance as Value - This will display the result of subtracting field one from field two, as a number.
+Percentage of Variance - This will display the result of subtracting field one from field two, divided by value one (a percentage result).
+Simple Percentage - This will display the result of dividing field one by field two.
+Percentage of Total Variance - This calculates the percentage of the total variance.
+(The total variance is either set on the report /chart field or is the default sum.)
+Percentage of the total second value is subtracted from the percentage of the total first value, and this amount is divided by the percentage of the total second value.
 (The total is either set on the values, or is the default sum.)